juand-r/entity-recognition-datasets/README.rst

 Datasets for Entity Recognition
 ===============================

-This repository contains English-language datasets from several domains annotated with a variety of entity types, useful for entity recognition and named entity recognition (NER) tasks.
-Links to NER corpora in other languages are also listed below.
+This repository contains datasets from several domains annotated with a variety of entity types, useful for entity recognition and named entity recognition (NER) tasks.

 Datasets
 ========

 .. |check| unicode:: 0x2714

-The following table shows the list of datasets.
-The `data` directory also contains information on where to obtain those datasets which could not be shared due to licensing restrictions, as well as code to convert them (if necessary) to the CoNLL 2003 format.
+The following table shows the list of datasets for English-language entity recognition.
+The `data` directory contains information on where to obtain those datasets which could not be shared due to licensing restrictions, as well as code to convert them (if necessary) to the CoNLL 2003 format.
+Links to NER corpora in other languages are also listed below.

 ============== =============== ======================= =============================== ==================================
 Dataset         Domain            License                 Reference                       Availablility